• DUARTE NURSERY

 This almond rootstock is used for Almonds, Peaches, Apricots, and Nectarines.
 It has excellent anchorage.
 It’s advantages are that it is more tolerant of salinity, alkalinity, ph, and boron soils, as compared to all other rootstocks.
 It is moderately resistant to Root-Knot nematodes.
 It does require deep and well-drained soils.
 It can be planted year round.

 This almond rootstock is compatible with Almonds, Peaches, Plums, and Apricots.
 It has excellent growth, uniformity, and excellent anchorage for young almond trees.
-It is a low suckering rootstock, and has high vigor.
-This is a newer almond rootstock, and trials are ongoing.
+It is a low suckering rootstock, and has moderate vigor.
+It is not compatible with the Independence variety and has marginal compatibility with Shasta and Monterey.

 Viking-